 Board of Directors

-Currently serving as the CEO of America’s Automotive Trust, David has centered much of his life around cars and motorcycles.
-For the past 14 years – has built America’s Car Museum into the largest automotive museum in North America and a thriving institution that continues to serve the automotive community.
-The man now at the helm of America’s Automotive Trust has a lifetime of experiences that qualify him as an exceptional leader in the movement to secure America’s automotive heritage, so that collector automobiles will always have a place in our society and a following of passionate enthusiasts for generations to come.
-The Trust includes a number of entities, including America’s Car Museum, the RPM Foundation, Club Auto and the Concours Club each with distinct roles in their shared commitment to securing America’s automotive heritage.
+David Madeira is currently serving as the vice chairman of America’s Automotive Trust.
+David has centered much of his life around cars and motorcycles.
+David’s elevation to vice chairman is the latest exclamation point on his 15-year leadership at ACM – and later AAT.
+During that time, he oversaw the initial fundraising and construction of ACM.
+The steady growth and success of the Museum served as the anchor point for a vision that became AAT.
+David has a lifetime of experiences that qualify him as an exceptional leader in the movement to secure America’s heritage, so that collector automobiles, motorcycles and boats will always have a place in our society and a following of passionate enthusiasts for generations to come.
+The Trust includes a number of entities, including America’s Car Museum, the RPM Foundation, Club Auto and the Concours Club each with distinct roles in their shared commitment to securing America’s heritage.

 When it comes to old cars and boats, T.G Mittler had no choice but to become an enthusiast.
 Truthfully his sister was less interested in being dropped off at school in a Lamborghini Espada.
 For T.G., however, when the choice was the back of Mom’s Town and Country or a seat on the parcel shelf of a DB4 the choice was a no-brainer.
 His first two cars were Alfa Romeos and while one still resides in his garage the other, with luck, has mercifully rusted back into the earth.
 He received his education in art history and photography from Ithaca College in update New York, enhancing his understanding of the value of art, craftsmanship, engineering, collecting and aesthetics.
 T.G. is an active founding member of the Santa Fe Concorso, an event that is proving to be the southwest’s premier Councours D’Elegance.
 In addition to ongoing philanthropic and entrepreneurial endeavors Mittler enjoys participating in classic car touring and track events and boating in the summer in southern Michigan.
 He is currently working on a book project documenting racing boats of the teens and twenties titled “Power to Burn.”
 Mittler resides in Santa Fe, New Mexico.